Do I need to wear a face mask to visit a care home?

 • If the care setting is in an outbreak.

-The individual care home will continue to decide what is most practical, taking into account the risk of infection and the needs of the residents, for example if a resident is particularly vulnerable to Covid, then face masks will be recommended.
+The individual care home will continue to decide what is most practical, taking into account the risk of infection and the needs of the residents.
+For example if a resident is particularly vulnerable to Covid, then the staff may recommend face masks.

 Visiting professionals

-Visiting professionals, such as medical professionals, entertainers and religious leaders, are no longer required to wear face masks at all times.
-Again, they should follow the advice of the individual care home as well as consdering the needs and requirements of care home residents.
+Visiting professionals, such as medical professionals, entertainers and religious leaders,no longer have to wear face masks at all times.
+Again, they should follow the advice of the individual care home as well as considering the needs of residents.

 Scotland